ShubhamRandive08/My-Notes/Playwright.md

 ###### How to run the Playwright test

 ###### Step 1
-Simply go to the `Playwright test for VSCode` extension and click the `run or run and debug` button
+Simply go to the `Playwright test for VSCode` extension and click the `run or run with debug` button

 ###### Step 2
 Go on terminal and fire command `npx playwright test`